LouissMa/Stanford-CS221/README.md

 Each lecture consists of stepping through Python files which you can either view in your browser on the links below or run locally if you clone this repository.
-If you notice any problems or have any questions, please file an GitHub issue or submit a pull request.
+If you notice any problems or have any questions, please file an GitHub issue or submit a pull request..

 To run locally: